linode/docs/docs/guides/platform/object-storage/migrate-to-linode-object-storage/index.md

 - '[IBM Cloud: Migrating from AWS](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-migrate)'
 ---

 [Linode Object Storage](https://www.linode.com/products/object-storage/) is S3-compatible.
 This means that it not only offers all of the benefits of S3 but also can leverage common S3 tooling.
-And it lets Linode Object Storage instances work with the hyperscale S3s like AWS's and Google Cloud's.
+And it lets Linode Object Storage instances work with the hyper-scale S3s like AWS's and Google Cloud's.

 This tutorial shows you how to use that tooling to make migration from AWS S3 to Linode Object Storage a smooth and straightforward process.
 It covers what you need to know before making the migration, then gives you two options depending on your needs.